maarten-pennings/howto/c64functions/readme.md

 This time _Mapping the Commodore 64_ seems [wrong](https://archive.org/details/Compute_s_Mapping_the_Commodore_64/page/n61/mode/2up).
 It seems to describe a stack frame for `DEF`, not for a call, and it suggests a frame of 5 bytes.
-As we shall see the C64-wiki is much closer with its 16 byte stack frame.
+We will make a snapshot of the stack and we will see the C64-wiki is much closer with its 16 byte stack frame.

+### Making a stack snapshot

 How do we snapshot the stack in the middle of calling a function?